-Vernal is on State Highway 40, approximately 180 miles, (3 hours), east of Salt Lake City.
-The Microtel Inn is towards the eastern end of town.
+Driving: Vernal is on State Highway 40, approximately 180 miles, (3 hours), east of Salt Lake City.
+The Microtel Inn is east of downtown Vernal (in the suburb of Naples).
 Directions to Split Mountain Boat Ramp, (30 minutes outside of town), will be given at the pre-trip meeting.
 There is a fee to enter the Park and vehicles will be left at the Boat Ramp for the duration of the trip.

 Oar rafts are 18 feet long, carry all of the overnight gear and up to 5 guests.
 They are rowed by a guide using oars attached to a metal frame.
 Guests ride in the front, hang on through the rapids and relax in the calm stretches.

 Paddle rafts are 14 feet long and carry 6 paddlers who actively paddle through the rapids and down the river.
 Everyone has a paddle, sits on the outer tube of the raft and follows the commands of the paddle guide who sits in the rear.

 Inflatable kayaks are 10 - 12 feet long and are paddled by 1 or 2 people using double-bladed paddles.
 They are fairly stable, require no previous experience and allow you to feel the thrill of independently paddling the river.

 Please note that we do not guarantee space in paddle rafts or inflatable kayaks.
 If there are more people who wish to ride in these boats than there are spaces, we will rotate so that everyone gets a chance to participate.
 Paddle rafts and inflatable kayaks are only available at appropriate flows and with sufficient interest.